05 · Production · ~10 min

 Reactor — event-driven Salt

 Salt has an event bus.
 Anything happening on the master or minions fires an event.
-Reactors map event tags to state files.
-This turns Salt from "I tell it to do things" into "it does things when stuff happens."
+Reactors map those event tags to state files, so the fleet reacts to events automatically rather than waiting for someone to invoke a state.

 reactor: